knightofnet/TwoStageFileTransfer/README.md

 * The translation and the assistance to the translation were realized with DeepL [https://www.deepl.com/translator](https://www.deepl.com/translator)
 * Template of this README.MD file available [here](https://github.com/othneildrew/Best-README-Template).

+*I like to think that programming is like playing with legos: you assemble blocks to form algorithms, functions, classes.
+At the end, it gives a program! (... and then you just spend your time to make it even better, or you start from the beginning for another one!)*

 <p align="right">(<a href="#top">back to top</a>)</p>